 About the President

 Dr. Zeiss holds a doctorate in community college administration from Nova University, a master’s degree in speech (radio and television), and a bachelor’s degree in speech education from Indiana State University.
-In 1992, Dr. Zeiss became the third president of Central Piedmont Community College, the largest community college in North Carolina, serving approximately 70,000 students per year.
+In 1992, Dr. Zeiss became the third president of Central Piedmont Community College, one of the largest community colleges in North Carolina, serving approximately 70,000 students per year.
 During his tenure, the college has grown from one campus to six and has become recognized as a national leader in Workforce Development.
 Dr. Zeiss has authored or co-authored several books on economic development, adult literacy, national workforce development and the Civil War.
 His most recent publications include four books on creating high performance employees, a book on community college leadership, a tribute to John Montgomery Belk, and a novel on the Revolutionary War.

 Dr. Zeiss is a professional speaker and a frequent keynoter for companies and colleges on recruiting, developing, and retaining peak performers at the workplace, and on fundraising.
 He regularly consults on workforce development and resource development.